What is the Sovereign Debt Challenge All About?

 Through high-level convenings and cross-regional dialogues, this workstream supports the creation of coalitions advocating for shared global solutions.
 CIC’s focus is to align multilateral reforms with the realities of today’s geopolitical and economic landscape, looking to find ways to bolster the system’s ability to respond to the ongoing polycrisis, financing shortfalls, and double standards.

-In 2025, a critical area where multilateralism can create meaningful impact is Financing for Development—a process in which the outcome will contribute to determining the next decade of development financing.
-The 4th International Conference on Financing for Development process is occuring amidst a current landscape where debt levels are escalating, inequality is deepening, and the financing mechanisms available to developing countries are insufficient.
+In 2025, a critical area where multilateralism created meaningful impact was Financing for Development—a process in which the outcome document, the Compromisso de Sevilla, signed on July 3rd 2025 at The 4th International Conference on Financing for Development, helped to determine the upcoming decade of development financing.
+This process occurred amidst a landscape of escalating debt levels, deepening inequality, and financing mechanisms available to developing countries becoming increasingly insufficient.

-CIC’s focus in this area includes pushing for systemic reforms that enable equitable access to finance, with an emphasis on debt sustainability, reform of multilateral development banks (MDBs), and boosting domestic resources mobilization through fair tax policies and international tax cooperation.
+CIC’s focus in this area included pushing for systemic reforms that enable equitable access to finance, with an emphasis on debt sustainability, reform of multilateral development banks (MDBs), as well as boosting domestic resources mobilization through fair tax policies and international tax cooperation.

-Through strategic speaking engagements, policy publications, and direct input into key negotiation processes, CIC ensures our research and recommendations in these areas contribute meaningfully to ongoing negotiations for the 4th International Conference on Financing for Development process and its outcome document taking place in Seville, Spain on June 30 through July 3, 2025.
-Additionally, this workstream actively engages in efforts to build cross-regional common ground to advance a more equitable financing system that responds to the needs of developing economies, along with providing technical assistance to regional groups to support them in articulating their priorities during this process.
+Through strategic speaking engagements, policy publications, and direct input into key negotiation processes, CIC ensured our research and recommendations in these areas contributed meaningfully to negotiations for the 4th International Conference on Financing for Development process and its outcome document.
+Additionally, this workstream actively engaged in efforts to build cross-regional common ground to advance a more equitable financing system that responds to the needs of developing economies, along with providing technical assistance to regional groups to support them in articulating their priorities during this process.

 Subscribe to our newsletter and receive regular updates on our latest events, analysis, and resources.